Greater London

 Art Cart

-Tuck in to our Metroland inspired art and craft activities!
+Tuck in to our Architecture inspired art and craft activities!

 Barts Pathology Museum Open Afternoon

-Barts Pathology Museum will be open to the public for free, during the weekend, for the first time.
+Barts Pathology Museum will be open to the public, for free, as part of the festival.

 Be a part of Finchley's history!